-- 3. Start the host console using one of the following methods. - From the Oracle ILOM web interface, click Remote Control > Launch Remote Console. - From the Oracle ILOM CLI, type: - -> start /HOST/console
+- 3. Start the Remote Console application using one of the following methods. - From the Oracle ILOM web interface, click Remote Control > Launch Remote Console. - From the Oracle ILOM CLI, type the following command at the CLI prompt:

+'''

+-> start /HOST/console

+'''